isomerpages/moe-palmviewpri/_palm-view-experience/Student Wellbeing.md

 </tr>
 </tbody>
 </table>
-<p>Initiatives like the #SafePlace Mental Wellness Week and Student Well-Being
+<p>Initiatives such as #SafePlace Student Wellness Week and recess activities
-Recess Activities reinforce emotional literacy, coping strategies, and resilience.
-These programs are co-led by PSLs and supported by staff and parent volunteers, creating safe and supportive environments throughout the school day.
-Executive Function skills such as self-monitoring and flexible thinking are taught to nurture self-regulation and empathy.</p>
+promote emotional literacy and resilience, supported by PSLs, staff, and parents.
+Recess activities incorporate resources from the James Dyson Foundation (JDF) Science Challenge Cards in partnership with Dyson Singapore, with key well-being messages thoughtfully embedded into the activities.
+Executive Functioning skills are taught to foster self-regulation, empathy, and flexible thinking.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>